aliyun/terraform-provider-alicloud/website/docs/r/nlb_listener.html.markdown

 subcategory: "Network Load Balancer (NLB)"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_nlb_listener"
-sidebar_current: "docs-alicloud-resource-nlb-listener"
 description: |-
   Provides a Alicloud NLB Listener resource.
 ---

 # alicloud_nlb_listener

 Provides a NLB Listener resource.

-For information about NLB Listener and how to use it, see [What is Listener](https://www.alibabacloud.com/help/en/server-load-balancer/latest/createlistener-nl).
+For information about NLB Listener and how to use it, see [What is Listener](https://www.alibabacloud.com/help/en/server-load-balancer/latest/api-nlb-2022-04-30-createlistener).

 -> **NOTE:** Available since v1.191.0.